January 18, 2019, 7 pm

 Open Space Festival Festival of New Music concert of the music of Paul Elwood featuring LULU OF THE PLAINS for mezzo-soprano, chamber ensemble, electronics, video, and dance; and Emissions Transparent for solo electric guitar and chamber ensemble.
 Features UNC alumna, soprano Sharon Harms.
 At the Moxie Theatre in downtown Greeley.

 March 23, 2019, 2 pm and 7:30 pm

-Premiere of two scenes from THE TAMING, an opera-in-progress with librettist Brian Luedloff (to be premiered in 2019-20), at the University of Northern Colorado.
-At the UCCC, Greeley, Colorado.
+Premiere of two scenes from THE TAMING, an opera-in-progress with librettist Brian Luedloff (the full opera to be premiered November 22 and 24), at the University of Northern Colorado.
+Scenes at the UCCC, Greeley, Colorado.

 Premiere of GHOST THEATRE for four percussionists.
 University of Northern Colorado Percussion Ensemble under the direction of Mike Truesdell.

 Premiere of DARK GEOMETRIES for solo violin and piano.
 Bélen Hernandez doctoral violin lecture-recital.
 University of Northern Colorado.

 November 22 and 24, 2019, 7:30 pm (no performance the 23rd)

 The Taming, premiere of an opera with libretto by Brian Clay Luedloff, music by Paul Elwood, based on Shakespeare’s Taming of the Shrew, with a less misogynistic ending.
 The University of Northern Colorado, Campus Commons.

 Premiere of “Colorful Colorado and the Apparition of Virgil” by the University of Northern Colorado Uncommon Ensemble under the direction of Anne Lanzilotti.
 A graphic score created on a 1976 road map of Colorado, the players are free to interpret the composition in a variety of ways.